The New Voices Scholar program helps NVJS authors take their work beyond the page and into the conference sphere.

 - Use the NVJS logo in their presentation

 - Include a mention of NVJS in their presenter bio/abstract for the conference

-All eligible authors will be contacted directly by NVJS and invited to apply.
-The call for applicants opens in or around early April.
+When the callout opens, eligible authors will be contacted directly by NVJS and invited to submit an expression of interest.

 Acceptance is based on:

 - Merit and quality of the author’s NVJS article

 - Proposed presentation’s adherence/relevance to the author’s NVJS article

 The number of places available each year may vary depending on conference registration costs and other budget-related factors.